aiidateam/aiida-core/docs/source/howto/query.rst

 Inputs and outputs of processes
 -------------------------------

-The :meth:`~aiida.orm.nodes.node.Node.get_incoming` and :meth:`~aiida.orm.nodes.node.Node.get_outgoing` methods, described in the :ref:`previous section <how-to:query:shortcuts:incoming-outgoing>`, can be used to access all neighbors from a certain node and provide advanced filtering options.
+The :meth:`~aiida.orm.nodes.links.NodeLinks.get_incoming` and :meth:`~aiida.orm.nodes.links.NodeLinks.get_outgoing` methods, described in the :ref:`previous section <how-to:query:shortcuts:incoming-outgoing>`, can be used to access all neighbors from a certain node and provide advanced filtering options.
 However, often one doesn't need this expressivity and simply wants to retrieve all neighboring nodes with a syntax that is as succint as possible.
 A prime example is to retrieve the *inputs* or *outputs* of :ref:`a process <topics:processes:concepts>`.
-Instead of using :meth:`~aiida.orm.nodes.node.Node.get_incoming` and :meth:`~aiida.orm.nodes.node.Node.get_outgoing`, to get the inputs and outputs of a ``process_node`` one can do:
+Instead of using :meth:`~aiida.orm.nodes.links.NodeLinks.get_incoming` and :meth:`~aiida.orm.nodes.links.NodeLinks.get_outgoing`, to get the inputs and outputs of a ``process_node`` one can do:

 .. code-block:: python